rossanomarcos/rossanomarcos/README.md

 ## Rossano Marcos

-- ⚡ I have over +20 years working with large-scale data processing projects and I love it.
+- ⚡ I have over +20 years working with large-scale data processing projects.

 - 📫 How to reach me: